 - To Bake Cookies from Frozen: you can pull frozen dough balls from the freezer and bake directly in a preheated oven, adding an extra couple of minutes to the baking time.

-Chocolate Peppermint Meltaway Cookies Recipe
+Melt Away Chocolate Peppermint Cookies Recipe

 Ingredients